romeerez/orchid-orm/packages/docs/src/guide/orm-relation-queries.md

 const filteredAuthors = await db.book.where({ booksCondition: '...' })
   .author.where({ authorCondition: '...' })

-// find author and load their books: const booksFromOneAuthor = await db.author.find(1).books
+// find the author and load their books: const booksFromOneAuthor = await db.author.find(1).books

 // find many authors and load their books: